howdareyoureview/howdareyoureview.github.io/_posts/2018-01-05-review-phantom-thread.md

 ---
 layout: post
-title: "Review: Phantom Thread | 90 A-"
+title: "Phantom Thread"
 image: 'https://res.cloudinary.com/how-dare-you-review/image/upload/c_fill,h_399,w_760/v1528698871/phantom-thread.jpg'
 description: Vibrant Characters, a gorgeous score, and another addition to Paul Thomas Anderson's Mantle.
 category: 'Drama'
-tags:
+staring:
 - Daniel Day-Lewis
-- Paul Thomas Anderson
 - Vicki Krieps
-- Fashion
 twitter_text: Vibrant Characters, a gorgeous score, and another addition to Paul Thomas Anderson's Mantle.
 introduction: Vibrant Characters, a gorgeous score, and another addition to Paul Thomas Anderson's Mantle.
+score: 92
+author: Zach Saul
 ---
 Phantom Thread is a gorgeous, uncomfortable and surreal experience.
 There was a spirited debate amongst my friends about who was more impressive: Daniel Day-Lewis or Vicki Kreips, and that speaks to how excellent both performances were.
 Paul Thomas Anderson so skilfully creates "anti-protagonists" in his films - and Reynolds is no exception.
 He's equal parts creepy and gentle - and it leaves us endlessly curious about what exactly makes Reynolds tick.